makai281/nmtpy/examples/wmt16-mmt-task1/README.md

 ### Normalization and Tokenization

-Make sure that the following scripts from the `mosesecoder` project are in your `$PATH`:
+Make sure that the following scripts from the `mosesdecoder` project are in your `$PATH`:
   - lowercase.perl
   - tokenizer.perl
   - normalize-punctuation.perl